AdelKudryashev/Strongswan-installation-script/Readme.md

 </br><strong>Output</br>
 default via your_server_ip dev ens3 proto static</strong>.
 After <strong>dev</strong> there will be the required interfaces, in this case it is <strong>ens3</strong>.
 Insert your interface in the script, use the search for this.

-Use the command <strong>sh startshan.sh</strong> to run the script
+Use the command <strong>sh startswan.sh</strong> to run the script

 At the end of the script installation, the question will appear twice <strong>Command may disrupt existing ssh connections.
 Proceed with operation (y|n)?</strong>.

-At the end of the script installation, you will need to confirm the inclusion of the ufw firewall twice.
+This will enable the firewall ufw.
 Just press <strong>y</strong> and <strong>Enter</strong>.

 <h2>Usage.</h2>
 You will need to add a username and password.